bbchung/clighter/README.md

 Clighter requires the following:

 * Vim version 7.4 with python2.x enabled
-* libclang with python binding(3.5 is recommended).
+* libclang with its python binding(3.5 is recommended).
 Please reference http://llvm.org/apt/ to install
 * Clighter has been tested under Linux